 Vintage Telecaster Wiring

-Fender Telecasters also use single-coil pickups like the Fender Stratocaster.
+Fender Telecasters also use single-coil pickups.
 The difference is these pickups are often tuned slightly differently to get the famous Tele twang.
 More importantly, they use a different wiring scheme, as there are only two pickups in the configuration.
 Wolfetone makes several sets of Tele pickups, including the Tele Bitch and the Tele Cub.
 These pickups also use two wires and are sometimes coded yellow and black, or white and black.
 The black is always Ground, while the white or yellow will be Hot.

 In Example 2, we illustrate a popular way to wire a Fender Telecaster.